bperel/civiweb-rss/README.md

 This will create a file named feed.xml containing the latest Civiweb job offers corresponding to your search criteria on the website.

-You can create a Jenkins job executing this command a couple of times per day to make the RSS feed up-to-date
+You can create a Jenkins job executing this command a couple of times per day to make the RSS feed up-to-date.